-There are currently six PPIs available on the market in a variety of formulations.
-The PPIs include dexlansoprazole (Dexilant®), esomeprazole (Nexium®), lansoprazole (Prevacid®, Prevacid SoluTab®, Prevacid® 24HR), omeprazole (Prilosec®, Prilosec OTC®, Zegerid®, Zegerid OTC®), pantoprazole (Protonix®) and rabeprazole (Aciphex®), of which lansoprazole, omeprazole, omeprazole with sodium bicarbonate, and pantoprazole are available generically.
-A-15 In addition, lansoprazole and omeprazole are available over-the-counter in a variety of formulations.
+There are a number of PPIs available on the market in a variety of formulations.
+The PPIs include dexlansoprazole (Dexilant®), esomeprazole (Nexium®), lansoprazole (Prevacid®, Prevacid SoluTab®, Prevacid® 24HR), omeprazole (Prilosec®, Prilosec OTC®, Zegerid®, Zegerid OTC®), pantoprazole (Protonix®) and rabeprazole (Aciphex®), of which esomeprazole, lansoprazole, omeprazole with sodium bicarbonate, pantoprazole and rabeprazole are available generically in at least one dosage strength or formulation.
+Esomeprazole strontium was Food and Drug Administration (FDA)-approved in August 2013 without a proprietary name; it was approved based on bioequivalence of esomeprazole strontium 24.65 mg and 49.3 mg delayed-release capsules to esomeprazole magnesium 20 and 40 mg delayed-release capsules.
+No other reference to esomeprazole strontium will be made in this review as all data is similar between esomeprazole magnesium and esomeprazole strontium.
+4-17 In addition, lansoprazole and omeprazole are available over-the-counter in a variety of formulations.
 All of the PPIs are substituted benzimidazole derivatives and are structurally related.
-Omeprazole is a racemic mixture of S- and R-isomers and esomeprazole contains only the S-isomers of omeprazole.
+Omeorazole is a racemic mixture of S- and R-isomers and esomeprazole contains only the S-isomers of omeprazole.
 Following oral administration, the S-isomer has demonstrated higher plasma levels compared to the R-isomer.
 The PPIs primarily differ in their pharmacokinetic and pharmacodynamic properties in addition to their formulations.
 While some differences have been reported in head-to-head studies directly comparing the PPIs, the magnitude of these differences is generally small and the clinical significance has not been established.
 When administered in equivalent dosages the PPIs have generally demonstrated a comparable efficacy to one another.

-The newest agent in the class, dexlansoprazole (Dexilant®), is Food and Drug Administration approved for the treatment of erosive esophagitis as well as heartburn associated with non-erosive gastroesophageal reflux disease (GERD).
-This agent was formerly known by the brand name Kapidex® but has since been changed to Dexilant®.16 Dexlansoprazole, the enantiomer of lansoprazole, is the first PPI with a dual delayed-release formulation designed to provide two separate releases of medication.
+The newest unique agent in the class, dexlansoprazole, is FDA-approved for the treatment of erosive esophagitis as well as heartburn associated with non-erosive gastroesophageal reflux disease (GERD).
+This agent was formerly known by the brand name Kapidex® but has since been changed to Dexilant®.18 Dexlansoprazole, the enantiomer of lansoprazole, is the first PPI with a dual delayed-release formulation designed to provide two separate releases of medication.
 It contains two types of enteric-coated granules resulting in a concentration-time profile with two distinct peaks: the first peak occurs one to two hours after administration, followed by a second peak within four to five hours.
-In addition, it can be taken regardless of meals.15
+In addition, it can be taken regardless of meals.16

 Current national and international consensus guidelines recognize the PPIs as first-line therapy for the management of dyspepsia, GERD, peptic ulcer disease and eradication of Helicobacter pylori.
-17-24 In addition, these agents have a role in the management of Barrett's Esophagus.
+19-26 In addition, these agents have a role in the management of Barrett's Esophagus.
 Currently available guidelines do not give preference to one PPI over another.